 Director, Chartered Accountant

-I qualified as a Chartered Accountant in January 2003 and have over twenty years experience in the accountancy profession dealing with limited companies, sole traders and partnerships.
+I qualified as a Chartered Accountant in January 2003 and have over 25 years experience in the accountancy profession dealing with limited companies, sole traders and partnerships.
 A key skill of mine is to take the jargon out of accountancy and being able to explain issues clearly and concisely.
 As well as ensuring your accounts and tax affairs are in order and any tax liability minimised, I also deal with many different business issues for clients and help find cost effective solutions.

 As a valued member of our community, we appreciate the trust you place in us to make sure all your critical services continue.

 We are committed to an evidence-led and common-sense approach to containing the coronavirus outbreak and mitigating its impact on employees, customers and our wider business operations.

 Please be assured we are preparing for our services to continue as normal.
 We have business continuity plans in place to minimise the risk of infection and make sure we can continue to deliver a business-as-usual service to our customers should an infection occur at an office.
 These include implementing clear guidelines for employees, providing support and advice for anyone who needs to self-quarantine, and issuing guidance on following safe hygiene practices across the organisation.

 You can find further information on Covid-19 below to keep you updated:

 - Number of coronavirus (COVID-19) cases and risk in the UK

 - Advice from the NHS